 Our CEREC® system uses 3-D imaging along with CAD/CAM technology to create porcelain restorations in a matter of minutes.
 This eliminates the hassle of conventional impressions, temporaries, and additional visits.

 For the most precise aspects of restorative procedures, we use electric hand-pieces.
 This results in extraordinarily precise interfaces between your tooth and your new restoration (dental crown, dental veneer, or tooth filling).
 This will bring more comfort to you as well.
 With a more precise tool, there is less vibration and less noise.

-Dr. Feins or Dr. Shao choose carefully which and when radiographs are taken.
+Dr. Feins, Dr. Shao or Dr. Fraser choose carefully which and when radiographs are taken.
 There are many guidelines that we follow.
 Radiographs allow us to see everything we cannot see with our own eyes.
 Radiographs enable us to detect cavities in between your teeth, determine bone level, and analyze the health of your bone.
 We can also examine the roots and nerves of teeth, diagnose lesions such as cysts or tumors, as well as assess damage when trauma occurs.

 Dental radiographs are invaluable aids in diagnosing, treating, and maintaining dental health.
 Exposure time for dental radiographs is extremely minimal.
 Our doctors utilize digital imaging technologies within the office.
 With digital imaging, exposure time is about 50% less when compared to traditional radiographs.
 Radiation exposure is also reduced to 1/6th the amount compared to traditional films.
 Digital imaging can also help us retrieve valuable diagnostic information.
 We may be able to see cavities better.

 Digital imaging allows us to store patient images and enables us to quickly and easily transfer them to specialists or insurance companies.
 It also allows us to track your dental health through the years as our patient.